Yang Zhi (empress): As empress consort

 Not much is known about Yang Zhi's life before she married Emperor Wu.
-Before Empress Yang Yan died in 274, she was fearful that whoever became empress next would undermine her developmentally disabled son Crown Prince Zhong's position as crown prince, and therefore she asked Emperor Wu to marry her cousin Yang Zhi after her death.
-Emperor Wu agreed and, in 276, married Yang Zhi and created her empress.
+Before Empress Yang Yan died in August 274, she was fearful that whoever became empress next would undermine her developmentally disabled son Crown Prince Zhong's position as crown prince, and therefore she asked Emperor Wu to marry her cousin Yang Zhi after her death.
+Emperor Wu agreed and, in December 276, married Yang Zhi and created her empress.
 Her father Yang Jun became a key official in the administration and became extremely arrogant.

 The new Empress Yang herself was described as beautiful and virtuous and favored by her husband (who, however, also had upwards of 10,000 concubines).
-She bore him a son, Sima Hui (司馬恢), in 283, but Prince Hui died on 14 August 284.
-She did not bear him other children afterwards.
-After Emperor Wu conquered Eastern Wu in 280, he became largely obsessed with feasting and women, and tired of handling important matters of state.
+After Emperor Wu conquered Eastern Wu in May 280, he became largely obsessed with feasting and women, and tired of handling important matters of state.
 Empress Yang's father Yang Jun and her uncles Yang Yao (楊珧) and Yang Ji (楊濟) became those who made actual decisions and became very powerful.
+Empress Yang had a son, Sima Hui (司馬恢), in 283, but Prince Hui died on 14 August 284.
+She did not bear Emperor Wu other children afterwards.

 Empress Yang was instrumental in keeping Crown Prince Zhong's wife Crown Princess Jia Nanfeng from being deposed, as Princess Jia was jealous and violent.
 After several of the crown prince's concubines became pregnant, Princess Jia personally had them killed.
 When Emperor Wu heard about this, he was angry and wanted to depose the crown princess, but Empress Yang persuaded him to remember the crown princess' father Jia Chong's contribution to the establishment of Jin.
 She also rebuked the crown princess to try to rein in her behavior—but the crown princess, not knowing that the empress had persuaded the emperor not to depose her, bore a grudge against the empress as a result.

 In 289, Emperor Wu grew ill, and considered whom to make regent for Crown Prince Zhong.
 He considered both Yang Jun and his uncle Sima Liang the Prince of Ru'nan, the most respected of the imperial princes.
 As a result, Yang Jun became fearful of Sima Liang and had him posted to the key city of Xuchang (許昌, in modern Xuchang, Henan).
 Several other imperial princes were also posted to other key cities in the empire.
 By 290, Emperor Wu resolved to let Yang and Sima Liang both be regents, but after he wrote his will, the will was seized by Yang Jun, who instead had another will promulgated in which Yang alone was named regent.
-He died soon after.
+He died soon after in May.
 Crown Prince Zhong ascended the throne as Emperor Hui; Empress Yang was honored as empress dowager, and Yang Jun became regent.